ogc1231/sushi-cult-restaurant/README.md

 Footer

-The footer located at the bottom of each webpage.
+The footer located at the bottom of each webpage, with links to social media pages.

 ![Footer](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/footer.PNG)
 ### Home Page